 The Town does not currently have a yard waste composting program.
 Given the rural nature of the Town, most of the yard waste generated in Westerlo is managed by residents on their own property.
-Currently, any yard waste collected at the transfer station is burned (typically trees/brush).

 The Town participates in the Bethlehem's annual HHW program.
 Currently the Town does not participate in an electronic waste program.